 At times, the episode’s doozy approach almost made the story feel like it belongs in the horror genre, which is interesting to note considering how “Rainbow” frames itself like a romantic comedy.
-We aren’t just told about Beard’s time in the dark forest, we are shown every minute of it.
+We aren’t just told about Beard’s time in the dark forest, but instead, we see every minute of it.
 And while I’m not as well versed in this genre as I am in romantic comedies, it was easy to pick up on the ominous symbolism.
 “Beard After Hours” made me question everything because it made me want to understand the ins and outs of both the character and how the episode works in the entire season.

-At some point I kept wondering whether or not he’d find somewhat of an all-knowing guide much like Luke Skywalker’s search for the Jedi master Yoda in Empire Strikes Back.
-While Coach Beard wasn’t overtly looking for answers, he was certainly looking for something.
+At some point, I kept wondering whether or not he’d find somewhat of an all-knowing guide much like Luke Skywalker’s search for the Jedi master Yoda in Empire Strikes Back.
+While Coach Beard wasn’t overtly looking for answers, he was undoubtedly looking for something.
 A way to cure his broken heart, a means to escape from everything that had ruptured in “Man City.

 There are also the bus sequences which at one point gave me Eternal Sunshine of the Spotless Mind vibes.
-If we examined the story that lens and Beard’s obvious inability not to let Jane go, it could work, but more so, the stream of consciousness framework felt as though it was alluding to something much darker.
+If we examined the story that lens and Beard’s apparent inability not to let Jane go, it could work, but more so, the stream of consciousness framework felt as though it was alluding to something much darker.

 What is … love?

 Beard is a well-versed man.
 He knows a lot more than he lets on, and it’s so riveting how so much of that comes to play in this episode.
-Throughout the entirety of “Beard After Hours” it felt as though the episode was trying to convince itself that Jane could be good for him.
+Throughout the entirety of “Beard After Hours,” it felt as though the episode was trying to convince itself that Jane could be good for him.
 And that alone was off-putting because why spend so much time showing us how unhealthy the relationship actually is, only to turn around and have him confess how much he loves her?
-But that’s the interesting thing about love through this angle.
+But that’s the exciting thing about love through this angle.
 It makes you question what’s in front of you, the people, their motives, their desires.